 For some its a financial annoyance because it comes with a cost.
-For others it used to be a stressful time.
-Till it was delivered there could be no competitions.
+For others it used to be a stressful time, till it was delivered there could be no competitions (no card no insurance no shootie).
 For one member of the committee – the membership secretary – its the busiest time of the year (thanks Catherine) … and for a few obsessive compulsive collector types, its that time of the year they add to their collection.

 Nope, its not Bastille Day or Independence Day or even Star Wars Day (May the 4th be with you always!) … I am talking about 1st October, the day your Archery GB membership renews and you get a new AGB card.